loganmarchione/loganmarchione.com/content/posts/2021/06/index.md

 [This](https://www.reddit.com/r/HomeServer/comments/l2qsh4/my_first_homeserver_running_esxi_7_nothing_like/) Reddit post convinced me to go with the ASRock DeskMini H470, as it was almost exactly the same build as what I was looking for.

+{{< img src="20210621_004.png" alt="deskmini" >}}

-Below is a comparison of my current NUC and the new hypervisor (it's obviously not a like-for-like comparison because of the CPU, CPU cooler, and RAM differences).
+Below is a comparison of my current NUC and the new hypervisor (it's obviously not a like-for-like comparison because of the CPU, cooler, and RAM differences).

 {{< comparison/hypervisors >}}